 LionRock Capital is a private equity fund with offices in Zurich, Hong Kong, and Shanghai, which seeks to partner with leading global consumer brands with an emphasis on China expansion.

 Clarks, which was founded in Somerset, England, in 1825, has grown into a £1.5 billion global business operating retail, wholesale, franchise and online channels in over 100 markets worldwide supported by nearly 10,000 employees.

-The multi-disciplinary Goodwin team, which consisted of lawyers across the firm’s Asia, Europe and U.S. offices, was led by Douglas Freeman, Victor Chen and Daniel Lindsey in Hong Kong and Carl Bradshaw, Simon Thomas and Gretchen Scott in London, and included Angus Simpson, Sam Bateman, Gartan Tracey, Horine Ye, Bryan Jin, Anwesha Haldar, Matthew Connell, Oonagh Steel, William Weintraub, Katie Leah, Dominic Wong, Jenny Zhi, Lee Douthitt, Rachel Thurbon, Joshua Angrave, Jacob Osborn, James Brower and Matthew Wheatley.For more details, please read the press release and coverage in the Financial Times and The Telegraph.
+The multi-disciplinary Goodwin team, which consisted of lawyers across the firm’s Asia, Europe and U.S. offices, was led by Douglas Freeman, Victor Chen and Carl Bradshaw, Simon Thomas and Gretchen Scott in London, and included Angus Simpson, Gartan Tracey, Anwesha Haldar, Matthew Connell, Oonagh Steel, William Weintraub, Katie Leah, Dominic Wong, Jenny Zhi, Lee Douthitt, Rachel Thurbon, Joshua Angrave and Jacob Osborn.For more details, please read the press release and coverage in the Financial Times and The Telegraph.